-- Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - Recruit additional senior level Managers both in Lahore and Bangalore facilities to be able to support potential new customers from the North American and European markets. - Embark on a program of recruiting the best available talent in Project and Program Management. - Expansion of the last two remaining floors to add new personnel to the Lahore Technology Campus. - Increase Capex, to enhance Communications and Development Infrastructure. - Launch new business development initiatives in hyper growth economies such as China. - Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA. - Aggressive marketing strategy in local government and private sectors in Pakistan. - $\bullet \ \ Ramping \ up \ the \ telecom \ sectors \ through \ its \ majority \ owned \ subsidiary \ NetSol \ Akhter, \ and \ injecting \ needed \ capital.$ - Aggressive new business development activities in the UK and European markets through organic growth, new alliances and mergers and acquisitions.
+- Achieve CMM Level 5 Accreditation in 2005. - Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - Continue recruiting additional senior level marketing and technical professionals in Lahore, London, and Adelaide offices to be able to support potential new customers from the North American and European markets. - Recruit senior marketing and sales executives to oversee the global marketing operations. - In June 2004, the Company relocated its entire staff in Lahore to three floors of its newly built, fully dedicated and wholly owned Technology Campus.
+The Company is in the process of expanding the last two remaining floors to add new personnel. - Increase Capex, to enhance Communications and Development Infrastructure.
+Roll out a second phase of construction of technology Campus in Lahore to respond to a growth of new orders and customers. - Launch new business development initiatives for various products and services such as LeaseSoft in hyper growth economies such as China. - Appoint a senior marketing executive from CQ systems to head up new initiatives in China. - Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA. - Aggressive marketing strategy in local government and private sectors in Pakistan.
+Participate in biggest and largest value IT projects in the public sectors of government of Pakistan. - Ramping up the telecom sectors through its majority owned subsidiary NetSol Akhter and injecting needed capital.
+The telecom sector is one of the most untouched sectors in Pakistan.
+NetSol has seized this opportunity to aggressively market its products and services with its strong infrastructure, brand name and resources in this region. - Aggressive new business development activities in UK and European markets through organic growth, new alliances and mergers and acquisition. - Explore new and diversify into Business Processing Outsourcing ("BPO") areas due to explosive outsourcing into offshore model.